MugeTong/MugeTong/README.md

 - 🔭 I’m currently working on Wuhan University in Automation field
 - 🌱 I’m currently learning C(Embedded system), Python(Django) and Vue3.
-- 👯 I’m looking to collaborate on boys who like coding inspired by interest.
+- 👯 I’m recruiting boys who like coding inspired by interest.
 - 🤔 I’m looking for help with more experience in coding style.
 - 💬 Ask me about "What are you dong? 🎨"
 <!--